 Staying active will keep you fit and strong but also show you if your ability is changing - this is when you may need help from a physiotherapist.
-Staying active can also help improve your mood.

 Why might my levels of activity change?

 In addition to potentially feeling unwell or more tired during treatment some medications can impact activity levels as a side effect.